Search results for:

-When your Windows computer runs low on system memory it can use the page file as an additional memory resource to help load additional files and programs.
-This additional memory known as page file comes from your hard drive storage and is slower than standard system memory, but will assist your PC with loading until additional system memory has been released by other programs.
-By default, Windows will allocate an appropriate page file and it is recommended to leave this feature on and at Window’s recommended settings unless you have a specific task that requires changing it.
+When your Windows computer runs low on system memory, it can use the page file as an additional memory resource to help load additional files and programs.
+This additional memory, known as page file, comes from your hard drive storage and is slower than standard system memory but will assist your PC with loading until other programs have released additional system memory.
+By default, Windows will allocate an appropriate page file.
+It is recommended to leave this feature on and at Window's recommended settings unless you have a specific task requiring changing it.

 Step One: You will right-clicking the start button

 Step Two: Then select system from the menu

 Step 3: On the left page of the System window, click on Advanced system settings

 Step 4: Select settings on the performance tab

 Step 5: On the performance options window, select the Advanced tab

 Step 6: Select change on the bottom of the Advanced tab on the Virtual memory section

 Step 7: On the Virtual Memory window, uncheck the Automatically manage paging file size for all drives box and select custom size